josdoaitran/software-testing-everything/ManageTestCasesBugsJira.md

 - Bring all Test cases we want to execute in “IN PROGRESS” state using Bulk change functionality
 - Execute TCs one by one

+### In case of Test case FAIL

+- In case of a FAIL a New Transition comments screen (See screen shot below) open
+- Enter actual result.
+- Enter Sprint<Sprint Number>-Cycle< Test Cycle No. >-<Browser Name> <Fail>
+E.g. Sprint26-Cycle1-IE-Fail as Comment

+- Click on the Fail button
+- Particular test case is Fail
+- Report bug for Fail Test Case
+Link Fail Test Case with Bug Number (Explain in next point)